h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 -  `Connecting RStudio to Sparkling Water <https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/howto/Connecting_RStudio_to_Sparkling_Water.md>`_: This illustrated tutorial describes how to use RStudio to connect to Sparkling Water.

+-  `RStudio Cheat Sheet <https://github.com/rstudio/cheatsheets/raw/master/h2o.pdf>`__: Download this PDF to keep as a quick reference when using H2O in R.

 **Note**: If you are running R on Linux, then you must install ``libcurl``, which allows H2O to communicate with R. We also recommend disabling SElinux and any firewalls, at least initially until you have confirmed H2O can initialize.